 Council Tax income derives from charges raised according to the value of residential properties, which have been classified into 8 valuation bands estimating, for this specific purpose, 1st April 1991 values.
-Individual charges are calculated by estimating the amount of income required to be taken from the Collection Fund by Kent County Council, the Kent Police & Crime Commissioner, Kent Fire & Rescue Authority and this Council for the forthcoming year and dividing this by the Council Tax base which is the total number of properties in each band adjusted by a proportion to convert the number to a Band D equivalent and adjusted for discounts: 64,089.4 for 2021/22 (63,319.8 for 2020/21) (see table below.)
-This basic amount of Council Tax for a Band D property, £1,988.63 for 2021/22 (£1,899.29 for 2020/21), is multiplied by the proportion specified for the particular band to give an individual amount due.
+Individual charges are calculated by estimating the amount of income required to be taken from the Collection Fund by Kent County Council, the Kent Police & Crime Commissioner, Kent Fire & Rescue Authority and this Council for the forthcoming year and dividing this by the Council Tax base which is the total number of properties in each band adjusted by a proportion to convert the number to a Band D equivalent and adjusted for discounts: 65896.2 for 2022/23 (64,089.4 for 2021/22) (see table below.)
+This basic amount of Council Tax for a Band D property, £2048.04 for 2022/23 (£1,988.63 for 2021/22), is multiplied by the proportion specified for the particular band to give an individual amount due.
 Parish Precepts are added to this basic amount.